susanmhutfless/Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding/README.md

 ## 06: VRDC run complete.
 Aggregate data and log exported as of 26jul2020.
 ## 05: VRDC run complete.
 Aggregate data and log exported as of 26jul2020.
 ## 04: VRDC run complete.
 Aggregate data and log exported as of 27jul2020.
 ## 03: VRDC run complete.
-Output requested 06dec2020.
+Aggregate data and log exported as of 09dec2020.
 ## 02: Problems with inclusion and poppped codes.
 Sent back for EKG edits on 15sep2020.
 Review on 03dec2020: EKG to make edits and probably change template.
+EKG said code was accurate on 07dec2020.
+SH agrees--in comments, SH made changes previously.
+Running on VRDC as of 09dec2020.
 ## 01: VRDC run complete.
 Pdf checks exported.
 With death in any location as qualifying criteria this can't be attributed to hospital.